 Supporting this, another recording states that while other scientists "stand on the shoulders of giants", a common means of describing learning from studying the recorded works of scientists that came before, then expanding on their discoveries, Aperture does all their science from scratch.
 By refusing to learn from the mistakes and successes of the past, Aperture is just plowing through falling into all kinds of stupid, avoidable pitfalls.

-I see Cave's insanity as a way to handwave the success Aperture had.
+Cave's insanity is a way to handwave the success Aperture had.
 Aperture started out as a shower curtain sales company, but they expanded their business as they got contract from Department of Defense, got into space race, invented portal guns, those gels, tested nano machines and such.
-It's comically exaggerated, I'm not sure how much of it we're supposed to take seriously.
+It's comically exaggerated.
 Basically, it's like a caricature of Steve Jobs, with insanity, disregard for others and accomplishments taken up to eleven.
 It's their method of working and producing results.
 It's that unsafe approach and total disregard for safety and wellbeing of participants that got them high in the first place.

 There's been some complaints about the lack of cake in Portal 2.
 It makes sense, though: at the end of the first game, you destroyed the Information Sphere, which held all of GLaDOS' knowledge about cake!